FabianaN1/fabiananasc/README.md

 # fabiananasc

 Hi!🤗🙏
-I'm a technology enthusiast and 📚 am currently studying a wonderful course in Computer Science for the Internet.🖥️🛜💻
+I'm a technology enthusiast and 📚 am currently studying a wonderful course in Computer Science for the Internet at SENAI/MG.🖥️🛜💻